-This class is a required part of the undergraduate TESOL Certificate.
-It consists of an internship (paid or unpaid) supervised by a faculty internship coordinator, with the student performing duties related to the academic curriculum of TESOL.
+This class is a required part of the Graduate Certificate in TESOL.
+It's a teaching practicum (paid or unpaid) supervised by a faculty practicum coordinator, with the student performing duties related to the academic curriculum of TESOL.
 Students are required to submit an approved academic project related to the work performed.
-May be repeated with approval of the Undergraduate Advisor.
+May be repeated with approval of the Graduate Advisor.